99vismaya/Employee-Perfromance-Estimator-Using-Classification-model/README.md

 As output variable is categorical, regression models are trained.
 Decision tree, Random forest, k- Nearest Neighbour,Multilinear regression and Decision tree model with 96% accuracy is selected for model building

 Deployment
-Streamlit framework is used for app building.Streamlit cloud platform is used for cloud deployment.
+Streamlit framework is used for app building.
+Cloud deployment is done in Streamlit cloud platform.
 User is allowed to input the features related to employee to predict perfromance and clicking on predict button displays perfromance of employee.

 App Link:https://99vismaya-employee-perfromance-estimator-using-class-app-v8j2z9.streamlit.app/